leaysgur/slides/docs/uit_meetup-18/index.md

 > A feature-rich, complex website is naturally going to have more JavaScript, and that’s OK.

-Of course it depends, but ship less code is better.
+Of course it depends, but ship less code is always better.

 > The problem happens when **a simple site has a large amount of JavaScript** that the user must download.